smirarab/ASTRAL/README.md

 S. Mirarab, R. Reaz, Md.
 S. Bayzid, T. Zimmermann, M.S.
 Swenson, and T. Warnow1 "ASTRAL: Genome-Scale Coalescent-Based Species Tree Estimation", accepted in ECCB 2014 and to appear in Bioinformatics

+See our [tutorial](astral-tutorial.pdf) in addition to the rest of this README file.

 INSTALLATION:
 -----------